 Changing mode: It is possible to move from full-time to part-time study (and sometimes viceversa) to accommodate any external factors such as financial constraints or domestic commitments.
 Many GSE students have made use of this flexibility, which may influence the overall duration of the study period.

-Minimum duration of programme: One year full-time and one five-month dissertation term.
+Minimum duration of programme: One year full-time and one dissertation term.

-Maximum duration of programme: Two years part-time and one nine-month dissertation term.
+Maximum duration of programme: Two years part-time and two dissertation terms.

-2.9.
 METHODS OF STUDY

 The following methods of study are available on this programme: